 Where do the internships take place, and can they be virtual?

-The internship will take place in Tübingen at the Max-Planck-Research Campus.
+The internship will take place in Tübingen and Stuttgart at the participating institutes.
 We are not offering virtual internships.

 Can I still attend courses at my home university during the internship?

 The internship is full-time.
 However, in agreement with your supervisor you may attend other courses, events or activities during the working hours.